knight-lang/knight-lang/specs.md

 Additionally, you may want to implement a `XRETURN` function to return early and even `XGOTO`/`XLABEL`.

-Heck, you could even implement an `XFOR` or `XFOREACH` if you wanted,
+Heck, you could even implement an `XFOR` or `XFOREACH` if you wanted.

 ## Extensibility {#ext-extensibility}
 These extensions are more aimed towards implementations that intend to be libraries.